HitanshBhatt/ICS4U/README.md

 # ICS4U
-A simple console based representation of procedural tasks of a bank using Object Oriented Programming
+A simple console based representation of procedural tasks of a bank using Object Oriented Programming in Java